johanberntsson/PunyInform/README.md

 * [The Fishing-Trip - Brown Trout and Goblins](https://ifdb.tads.org/viewgame?id=fqhoqlh01ex5wwvo), by John Wilson.

-All of these games can be built for play on Commodore C64, C128 or Plus/4 on [Ozmoo Online](http://microheaven.com/ozmooonline/)
+All of these games can be downloaded from the links above.
+They are also available at [Ozmoo Online](http://microheaven.com/ozmooonline/) where you can create disk images for Commodore C64, C128 or Plus/4.

 ## Articles